 For installation instructions, follow the installation guide.
 The other steps are as follows:

-- If you’re in luck, then you will find a recent backup that contains your contacts info.
+- If you’re in luck, then you will see a recent backup on the list, containing the contacts you need.
 Choose it and enter the backup password if the backup is encrypted.

 - From the list of items to restore, choose “Contacts”.